 Changes in assumption Impact on solvency

-0.1% reduction in the discount rate -1.0%
+0.1% reduction in the discount rate -0.9%

-0.1% increase in future income -0.7%
+0.1% increase in future income -0.9%

-10% rise in future mortality rates -1.0%
+10% increase in future mortality rates -0.9%

-0.5% increase in inflation applied to expenses -0.6%

 Whilst the above table indicates the changes to solvency as a result of using different long-term assumptions, the solvency position would also be impacted by sudden changes in the value of the assets.
-It should be noted that a fall of more than 6% in the value of the assets (which is not beyond the realms of possibility) might reduce the solvency level to less than 100%.
-However, a fall in asset values would often be accompanied by at least some change in expected future returns, and so the fall in assets values would probably need to be rather larger than 6% to bring the solvency to 100%.
-The Company should consider what steps they might take in these circumstances, and this could include reducing the income being allocated on redemptions.
+It should be noted that a fall of more than 13% in the value of the assets (which is not beyond the realms of possibility) might reduce the solvency level to less than 100%.
+However, a fall in asset values would often be accompanied by at least some change in expected future returns, and so the fall in assets values would probably need to be rather larger than 13% to bring the solvency to 100%.

-It should also be noted that, at the valuation date, the assets of the Trust were sufficient to cover just in excess of 104% of the total cancellation values of the Plans.
+It should also be noted that, at the valuation date, the assets of the Trust were sufficient to cover just in excess of 105% of the total cancellation values of the Plans.
 As such, the Trust is vulnerable to the potential for the assets to fall to a level where all cancellation values could not be met.
 Whilst it may be felt that this is unlikely, a sudden loss of confidence in the Trust (as a result of events relating to the Trust or funeral plans more generally) might lead to significant surrenders.
 The Company should consider what arrangements they might put in place if there were a large number of surrenders.